cdittric/get_next_line/README.md

 - Questionnably complies to 42born2code's norm (Actually it doesn't but norminette doesn't detect it)
 - Reallocates the line buffer by adding BUF_SIZE bytes each time, which is bad for very long lines (even with a BUFF_SIZE of 4096 for a ~1MB line, complexity is O^2).
 - Obscure naming of most identifiers.
-- ft_printf.c is 42 lines long.
+- get_next_line.c is 42 lines long.
 - Features comments!